alumet-dev/alumet/plugin-quarch/README.md

 ## Configuration

 Here is a configuration example of the plugin.
-It's part of the Alumet configuration file (eg: `alumet-config.toml`).
+It's part of the Alumet configuration file (e.g., `alumet-config.toml`).

 ```toml
 [plugins.quarch]